TheDeterminator/project-repo/README.md

      isTheDinnerVegan(meal); // Should return true
      ```

-     You can test your function when you're ready by passing in the `dinner` array or by making your own.
+     You can test your function when you're ready by passing in the `meal` array or by making your own.

 11) **dogFactory()**